Should You Sign a Personal Guarantee on a Business Loan?

 By focusing on specific performance requirements, a promise to perform a personal guarantee can reduce the risk to the business owner while still providing the lender with some assurance that the business will meet its obligations.

-A Promise To Pay Personal Guarantee
+A Promise to Pay Personal Guarantee

 A promise to pay personal guarantee states that the individual (usually the business owner or principal) agrees to be personally responsible for repaying the loan if the business is unable to do so.
 The individual is risking their personal assets if the business defaults on the loan.

-The main difference between the two is the extent of the personal liability the guarantor assumes in the event of a default.
+There are two subtypes of a promise to pay personal guarantee, and the main difference between the two is the extent of the personal liability the guarantor assumes in the event of a default.

-A limited personal guarantee places a cap on the amount of personal liability that the guarantor assumes.
+This places a cap on the amount of personal liability that the guarantor assumes.
 The guarantor is only responsible for repaying a specific amount of the loan, typically up to the amount that was initially borrowed.
 Once that amount has been repaid, the guarantor is no longer responsible for any additional debt.

-An unlimited personal guarantee does not place a cap on the amount of personal liability that the guarantor assumes.
+This does not place a cap on the amount of personal liability that the guarantor assumes.
 The guarantor is responsible for repaying the entire loan amount, including any interest or fees, if the business cannot.

 Struggling to Pay Back a Business Loan with a Personal Guarantee?
 We Can Help.